notblackout/kf2-controlled-difficulty/dynamic_settings.md

 Dynamic settings is an optional feature that must be deliberately configured on an option-by-option basis.
 It's never required.
-So, if you prefer that your settings never change without manual intervention, just don't use the special dynamic setting value syntaxes described in this document ("ini" and "bilinear:...").
+So, if you prefer that your settings never change without manual intervention, just don't use the special dynamic setting value syntaxes described in this document ("ini" and "bilinear;...").

 ### Dynamic Setting Modes